michelangelodorado/f5-cis-method-ingress/README.md

 - Kubernetes Cluster must be up and running.
 - AS3: 3.18+ must be installed on your BIG-IP system https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html
 - Create a BIG-IP partition to manage Kubernetes objects.
-This partition can be created either via the GUI (System > Users > Partition List) or via our TMOS CLI:

-create auth partition <cis_managed_partition>
+This partition can be created either via the GUI (System > Users > Partition List) or via our TMOS CLI: (tmsh create auth partition <cis_managed_partition>)
 -You need a user with administrative access to this partition.

 Clone the repository: